Shopify/liquid/filters/rstrip.md

 title: rstrip
 ---

-`rstrip` removes all whitespace (tabs, spaces, and newlines) from the right side of a string.
+Removes all whitespace (tabs, spaces, and newlines) from the right side of a string.

 ```liquid
 {% raw %}